-Rare Disease Project ECHO®
+Joining the Rare Disease Project ECHO® community can have many benefits, including:

-• Connecting health professionals with a multidisciplinary network of like-minded health professionals
+- Connection to a multidisciplinary network of like-minded health professionals

-The session summaries from both series and recordings of the introductory talks from experts in the first series are available below.
+The session summaries from previous series held in 2022 and 2023, and recordings of the introductory talks from experts in the first series, are available below.

 Series 1 (2022-2023)